HyramTang/imgRepository/README.md

 # imgRepository
-This repository is used to save images!
+This repository is used to save images for projects!